ceteongvanness/VSTS-DevOps-Labs/eclipse/readme.md

 1. **Important**: If you have the MyShuttle2 project already open in IntelliJ or Eclipse, close the instance of the IDE and reopen it.

-## Publishing the MyShuttleCalc library to the Maven feed.
+## Exercise 4a:  Publishing the MyShuttleCalc library to the Maven feed.

 Next we will run the **MyShuttleCalc** build to build and publish the MyShuttleCalc library to the Maven feed